brendanhasz/brendanhasz.github.io/_posts/2018-08-30-featuretools-aws.md

 docker run -it <owner>/<image>
 ```

 Where `<owner>` is the owner on Dockerhub of the image you want to run, and `<image>` is the image's name.
-For example, to use [Kaggle's docker image for Python](https://hub.docker.com/r/kaggle/python/), run:
+For example, to use [Kaggle's docker image for Python](https://hub.docker.com/r/kaggle/python/), run (though note that this won't work on a `t2.micro` instance because it doesn't have enough memory!):

 ```bash
 docker run -it kaggle/python